ReeceOosterbeek/StrutSurf/README.md

 StrutSurf is written in MATLAB and requires the MATLAB Runtime environment (to run the executable installer) or MATLAB and the iso2mesh toolbox (to run the source code)

+You can read more about StrutSurf in the SoftwareX publication (https://doi.org/10.1016/j.softx.2022.101043), if you use StrutSurf in your own work please cite this paper.

 ## Executable Installer